 Lyndsey Sidle is an RN from Massachusetts.
 She’s a mother of five children and wife to a fellow nurse.
 She got her bachelor’s degree in chemistry and was on her way to graduate school when her life path took a turn…

 “About ten years ago, I went through a rough time after graduating from college.
 My father fell ill.
 After seeing how the nurses treated him with such compassion, I knew that I wanted to care for families like mine that need it.
 I chose to forgo graduate school and go to nursing school instead.
 That was a big decision to make.”

-Until recently, Lyndsey worked in upstate New York, focusing on emergency medicine and ICU in her first few years.
+Until recently, Lyndsey worked in upstate New York, focusing on emergency medicine and ICU for her first few years.
 She worked in Medical Surgery for a while after graduating nursing school for the experience.
 Even though it was hard, she explains that “the learning experience of working in Med-Surg was invaluable.
 I’m sure you know this, but you graduate nursing school with a lot of book smarts but not a lot of clinical skills.”
 The facility she worked at has a plethora of different units, so she’d float around to all sorts of ICUs and notes how lucky she was to be able to do that.
 Not many people like floating, but Lyndsey says she “was a glutton for punishment” and found other specialties interesting to gain experience in.
 She then transitioned to education and long-term care and had been doing that until the pandemic hit.